karjonas/Puzzle-Moppet/README.md

 Arch Linux:

+To build and install automatically use the PKGBUILD available at https://aur.archlinux.org/packages/puzzlemoppet-git

+If you want to build it manually then install the dependencies:

     sudo pacman -S ode irrlicht openal cmake

 Building the Game
 -----------------
 Open a terminal/console window, navigate to the project folder and change into the